informatica752/sanpetronio/sparql.md

 Despite being one of Italy's major heritage sites, the Basilica di San Petronio exists as an isolated node within ArCo, lacking semantic alignment with the global Wikidata knowledge base.

 ### Query 3: Verifying the absence of geographical coordinates (latitude and longitude)📍
-We executed a query to verify whether ArCo explicitly integrates geospatial positioning data within the semantic profile of the Basilica di San Petronio (such data are present for example in the profile of Basilica di San Francesco).
+We executed a query to verify whether ArCo explicitly integrates geospatial positioning data within the semantic profile of the Basilica di San Petronio (such data are present for example in the profile of Basilica di San Francesco):

 ```sparql
 PREFIX geo: <http://www.w3.org/2003/01/geo/wgs84_pos#>